Unity of Command Principle

 This principle believes that no one is capable to do the task effectively when he/she has to work under the command of different bosses at a time.
 So the employees are.

-It describes an employee must get command from a single boss at a time.
+The unity of command principle of management describes an employee who must get command from a single boss at a time.
 When he has to get commands from and answer many bosses he might not work effectively.
-Rather it gives conflict to him like whom to respond to first, whose boss task should do first, which task is important, which is not, and so forth.
+Rather it gives conflict him like whom to respond to first, whose boss task should do first, which task is important, which is not, and so forth.

 In such a situation employees become confused and do not discharge work as effectively as they may discharge when given a single task.
-It further leads ego clash between bosses as they also want their job to be done first.
+It further leads to ego clashes between bosses as they also want their job to be done first.

 But when the unity of command is ensured it gives enough time to understand employees how to appropriately conduct the given task, make their minds free from other tasks, and promote better understanding between boss and employees.
 This further enables the effectiveness of the performance of employees.